emariecovey/bikesharing/README.md

 - Most bikes have light to moderate use, but a few bikes have had significantly longer trip durations.
 These few bikes may be pinpointed and may require additional bike maintenance or replacement.

 Two additional visualizations that would be beneficial to this analysis are:
-- visualizing birth year and user type.
+- Visualizing birth year and user type.
 This would help to see if there are age differences between customers and subscribers, and could help with marketing the bikes.
 This is because avertisements to subscribers would be different from advertisements to customers, and advertizing is also age-depedent.
 Perhaps subscribers are young working professionals commuting to work, and customers are older tourists visiting the city on weekends.
-- visualizing start station ID and end station ID.
+- Visualizing start station ID and end station ID.
 This would help to see where bikes are going.
 Are bikes flowing evenly, or are they pooling or running out in certain stations?
 If so, bikes would potentially need to be transported to even out availability throughout the stations.